leandrocp/mdex/guides/plugins.md

 #=> "<b>ok</b>"
 ```

-Scripts go first, and so do most attributes.
-A diagram wrapper comes back
+It removes scripts and most attributes.
+A diagram wrapper comes back with only
-stripped down to the one attribute the default rules allow:
+the attribute the default rules allow:

 ```elixir
 wrapper = ~s(<pre id="m-1" class="mermaid" phx-update="ignore">graph TD;</pre>)